-- (a) Cod eggs and larvae were in such low abundance in the Canadian ichthyoplankton surveys in 1979, 1980 and 1981 that there was insufficient material for useful analyses. - (b) The cod stock was at a very low level of abundance, and there was considerable uncertainty about studying recruitment mechanisms at early life history stages when the spawning biomass was so low. - (c) Redfish larvae were abundant in ichthyoplankton surveys and were providing material for study.
-However, the study of redfish alone was not promising because recruitment to the adult stock would not occur for many (10?) years, there was no study on juveniles, there was uncertainty regarding ageing of juvenile and adult redfish, the three species of redfish could not be distinguished at the larval stage, and changes in spawning stock biomass of redfish were not being measured.

-- (d) The oceanographic program was crippled by the curtailment of the moored current-meter program. - (e) Fishing effort on Flemish Cap was high, and the monitoring of catch and effort was poor.
+- Cod eggs and larvae were in such low abundance in the Canadian ichthyoplankton surveys in 1979, 1980, and 1981, that there was insufficient material for useful analyses. - The cod stock was at very low abundance, and there was considerable uncertainty about studying recruitment mechanisms at early life history stages when the spawning biomass was so low. - 3) Redfish larvae were abundant in ichthyoplankton surveys and were providing material for study.
+However, the study of redfish alone was not promising because recruitment to the adult stock would not occur for many (10?) years, there was no juvenle fish program, there were uncertainties regarding ageing of juvenile and adult redfish, the three species of redfish could not be distinguished at the larval stage, and changes in spawning stock biomass of redfish were not being measured. - The oceanographic program was crippled by the curtailment of the moored current meter program. - 5) Fishing effort on Flemish Cap was high, and monitoring of catch and effort was poor.

-These concerns were followed by a recommendation for reappraisal of the aims of the Flemish Cap project.
-Discussions at the June 1982 Meeting were guided by a prospectus on future research that was prepared by Anderson (MS 1982).
-There followed recommendations that emphasis be placed on cod and that there be a shift away from examining survival at the larval stage to studying compensatory responses of adult cod at low population levels (NAFO, 1982).
-With respect to the hypotheses in Table 1, the recommendation was for a change in emphasis from hypotheses C2, C3 and D2 to hypotheses A1 and A2.
-During a meeting of the working group in June 1983 (NAFO, 1983), it was noted that analysis and presentation of data were progressing at a slow pace, and it was recommended that the next meeting be held only when there was sufficient information available to evaluate the project and plan future research.
+There followed a recommendation for a reappraisal of the aims of the Flemish Cap project.

+Discussions in June 1982 were guided by a prospectus on future research prepared by Anderson (MS 1982).
+There followed recommendations that emphasis be placed on cod, and that there be a shift away from examining survival at the larval stage to studying compensatory responses of adult cod at low population levels (NAFO, 1982).
+With respect to the hypotheses listed in Table 1, the recommendation was for a change in emphasis from hypotheses C2, C3, and D2 to hypothesis A1 (and possibly A2).

+There followed one more meeting in June 1983 (NAFO, 1983).
+Analysis and presentation of data were progressing at a slow pace, and it was recommended that the next meeting be held only when there was sufficient information available to evaluate the project and plan future research.